Cenx-DuyLinh/DACN2/Report.md

 # Acquiring 15 m/s cruise speed
 ---
 Given information:
-- Cruising height around 30m
+- Cruising height around 30m (Relative to the land below)
 - The airplane will be the tilted-rotor unmanned aerial vehicle (TRUAV)
 - The hardware can either be:
 	- The old TRUAV from các anh Thịnh, Cường, Lợi